komalkish/Final_Project/README.md

 Analysis of life expectancy from a Kaggle data set.
 To predict what factors (such as disease, BMI, population, income, education, etc.) have the most influence on life expectancy categorized by country.

 ## The data-set aims to answer the following questions
-### Hypothesis:

 	whether Developing countries will have lower life expectancy than developed countries?
-	Does Life Expectancy has positive or negative correlation due to a pre existing medical condition?
-	Does Life Expectancy has positive or negative correlation with eating habits, lifestyle, exercise, smoking, drinking alcohol etc?
+	Does life Expectancy have positive or negative correlation with featuring variables?
-	Do densely populated countries tend to have lower life expectancy?
+	What are the correlations between featuring variables?

 # Analysis